-Our portfolio is comprised of, and we anticipate that our portfolio will continue to be comprised of, investments primarily in technology related companies at various stages of their development.
-Consistent with requirements under the 1940 Act, we invest primarily in United-States based companies and to a lesser extent in foreign companies.
+Our portfolio is comprised of, and we anticipate that our portfolio will continue to be comprised of, investments primarily in technology, life sciences, and sustainable and renewable technology related companies at various stages of their development.
+Consistent with requirements under the 1940 Act, we invest primarily in U.S. based companies and to a lesser extent in foreign companies.